cassking/crud-redux/README.md

 `action.datapayload` is just object with title and body of message

 9. wrap App in Provider to offer all children access to store. store is Provider prop
+10. as for `refs` I am using the new `React.createRef()` api , although using a callback is still an okay to go.
+API seems like a much easier way to go